 Most south-east Asian markets, such as China, Hong Kong, Taiwan and South Korea, score high on the LTO index.
 This tendency has something to do with the Confucian traditions prevalent there.
-On the other hand many European countries are short-term oriented.
-They believe in preserving history and continuing past traditions.
+On the other hand many European countries are short-term oriented, believing in preserving history and continuing past traditions.
+In countries scoring high on the LTO index the respondents said they valued thrift, and in fact these countries have higher saving rates than countries scoring more short-term.
+More savings means more money for future productive investment (Hofstede, 2007).